Description

 Why Trade Specifiers Choose Atlas Silicone Render Grey

-- Deeper colour saturation in fewer coats: the grey pigment base reaches full colour depth on mid-tone and dark SAH shades faster than a white base, cutting material consumption and on-site labour on contemporary facades that need a rich, even finish.
+- Deeper saturation in fewer coats: the grey pigment base reaches full colour depth on mid-tone and dark SAH shades faster than a white base, cutting material consumption and on-site labour on contemporary facades that need a rich, even finish.

-- V2 high vapour permeability: Sd between 0.14 m and 1.4 m lets trapped moisture escape outward through the render, protecting wall fabric from interstitial condensation across UK climate zones.
+- V2 high vapour permeability: an Sd between 0.14 m and 1.4 m lets trapped moisture escape outward through the render, protecting wall fabric from interstitial condensation across UK climate zones.

 Technical Specifications — Atlas Silicone Render Grey Data Sheet Highlights